Residency Requirements for In-State Tuition

 First-time Matriculated Students: First-time matriculated students must certify their domicile on the Admissions Application Form.
 Students may be required to provide additional proof upon request to qualify for in-state tuition.
 It is university policy that legal residency must be established for 12 consecutive months prior to the date of enrollment.

-Students must request a change in status, for any semester, by completing the affidavit and or appeal and providing all necessary documentation by the end of the add drop deadline as published on the university’s academic calendar.
+Students must request a change in status, for any semester/term, by completing the affidavit and or appeal, and providing all necessary documentation prior to the end of the requested semester.
+The last day of the term, and other information, can be found on the Important Dates Calendar (www.montclair.edu/student-services/important-dates/).
 If approved for NJ Residency, it will apply to the current and/or next/ future term possible.
-Retroactive assessments are not performed.
+Retroactive assessments for previous semesters/terms are not performed.

 Military Personnel and Domicile: By action of the New Jersey legislature (N.J.S.A.
 18A: 62-4.1).
 United States military personnel and their dependents that are living in New Jersey shall be regarded as residents of the state for tuition purposes.